Breast Asymmetry Correction surgery with sydney plastic surgeon dr ellis choy

-You can use the surgical options open to you and the expertise and experience of one of the most respected breasts surgeon’s in Sydney to your advantage, however.
-Dr Choy makes your concerns the focus of his extensive consultation and his recommendation for treatment, and his warm, personal and caring demeanor will make every part of the process as comfortable and inclusive as possible.
+Ultimately, the choice to change the look of your breasts is yours to make and an extremely personal one.
+Dr Choy makes your concerns the focus of his extensive consultation and his recommendation for treatment.
+His warm, personal and caring demeanor assists in making the consideration process as comfortable and inclusive as possible.

-Breast asymmetry has many natural causes and is seldom an indication of cancer, although in some rare cases, it can be an early warning sign of the disease.
+Breast asymmetry has many natural causes.
+It is seldom an indication of cancer, although in some rare cases, it can be an early warning sign of the disease.
 The only way to know for sure is to have a breast exam by your doctor or a Specialist Plastic Surgeon, like Dr Choy.
-In most cases, however, you can rest easy; the causes of your breast asymmetry are likely both natural and correctable.
-Common causes of breast asymmetry include:
+In most cases, however, breast asymmetry does not indicate a medical problem.

 - Breastfeeding: Often a newborn may prefer one breast over another during breastfeeding, causing the favored side to produce more milk, thus increasing its size.
 The condition will often return to normal, but sometimes, stretched skin can persist, leaving lasting asymmetry.

 - Trauma: Accidents or severe trauma to a woman’s chest can permanently alter the size of one or both breasts.

 A surgical procedure can provide aesthetic improvements for any of these circumstances, producing a more even breast appearance.

 Asymmetric breasts usually display one or more of the following signs:

 Moderate variations of these are expected in every woman, but sometimes the difference is extreme.
 This does not require surgical intervention if it does not bother you.
 However, if you desire a more balanced appearance, a breast asymmetry procedure can improve variations in breast size or shape even when they are significant.